 4. Try to drink a glass of water with every meal.
 It’ll keep your body hydrated and full, and keep your metabolism online.
 Soft drinks?
 Out.

 5. Enjoy eating out.
-Don’t be the man ordering steamed chicken breast – as long as you’re getting a decent hit of protein and green veg, the steak and spinach is fine.
-Just leave the frites for cheat day.
+Don’t be the man ordering steamed chicken breast – as long as you’re getting a decent hit of protein and green veg, the steak and spinach are fine.
+Just leave the fries for cheat day.

 6. Get stronger.
 Not everyone’s first priority, but lifting more weight will make any workout more intense.
 By adding 1.5kg worth of muscle to your body you have the potential to burn 1,050 extra calories a week, according to a study by the University of Michigan.
 Aim to progress in big, compound lifts like the power clean and squat, and every workout becomes a fat-burner.